You are here: Home > Microscopy and Imaging Core Facility

 - Lynne A. Holtzclaw, BS, Senior Research Assistant (Biologist)

 The mission of the NICHD Microscopy and Imaging Core (MIC) is to provide state-of-the-art light microscopy and electron microscopy services to all NICHD scientists.
 The Core is designed as a multi-user facility where investigators can, with a minimum of time and effort, prepare, image, and analyze their samples.
-Located in the fifth and sixth floors of building 49, the facility is staffed by three full-time microscopists working under the supervision of James Russell.
+The facility is staffed by three full-time microscopists working under the supervision of James Russell.
 Vincent Schram oversees the light-microscopy operations and IT infrastructure, Lynne Holtzclaw supports light microscopy and immunohistochemistry, and Louis (Chip) Dye manages the electron microscopy arm of the facility.

-The Division of Intramural Research (DIR) plans to relocate the MIC to the new facility currently under construction, PNRC II.
-The new building is slated to be completed by the fall/Winter of 2013, and MIC equipment and personnel will be moved to this facility.
-Within the PNRC, MIC is expected to provide microscopy and imaging resources to eight other Institutes (NINDS, NIMH, NIDCD, NIDA, NIA, NEI, NIAAA, and NIDCR) in addition to NICHD Division of Intramural Research.
-Plans are in progress to prepare for the move and widen resources to meet the challenge.
+The Division of Intramural Research (DIR) plans to relocate the MIC to the new facility currently under construction, the Porter Neuroscience Research Center–Phase II (PNRC II).
+The move should be completed by January, 2014.
+Within the PNRC, the MIC is expected to provide microscopy and imaging resources to eight other Institutes (NINDS, NIMH, NIDCD, NIDA, NIA, NEI, NIAAA, and NIDCR) in addition to NICHD Division of Intramural Research.

 Mode of operation

-The equipment and staff of the MIC are available to everyone within the Institute.
+The equipment and staff of the MIC are available to all laboratories within NICHD DIR, as well as to all laboratories housed in the PNRC II.
 The philosophy of the MIC is to ensure that only reliable, high-quality data are recorded on its instruments.
 For every new project, MIC staff meet with the Principal Investigator and the postdoctoral scientists involved in the study to discuss details of the experimental design.
 The background of the project and imaging goals are discussed at that time, and the most appropriate techniques and instrumentation are determined.
 Users are asked to sign a document outlining the policies to follow when using the Core equipment (https://science.nichd.nih.gov/confluence/display/mic/Policies).
 Positive feedback from long-term users suggests that this high level of interaction greatly improves the quality of data obtained and efficiency of each imaging project.
 The facility is accessible 24/7 using the NIH ID system, and users can reserve time on each instrument by using an online calendar (https://facility-dev.ninds.nih.gov/secure/scheduler/admin/adminHomePage.aspx).

-The MIC implemented a fee structure starting in the fall of 2010.
+In the fall of 2010, the MIC implemented a fee structure.
 The fee-for-service model serves to reduce frivolous use of the facility and makes it available to scientists who require microscopy services as a crucial tool in their research.
-The rates charged are only nominal—between $20 and $30 per hour for confocal imaging for NICHD researchers.
-Other Institutes are charged at a slightly higher rate.
+The rates charged are nominal—between $20 and $40 per hour for confocal imaging for all researchers.

 The light microscopy arm of the MIC operates in four different areas:

-Equipment maintenance and upgrade: The MIC operates several confocal laser scanning microscopes optimized for different applications:
+The MIC operated several confocal laser scanning microscopes optimized for different applications:

 - Zeiss LSM 510 inverted for high-resolution confocal imaging of fixed specimen;